Asset Search

 Comprehensive asset search software

 Assets are often important in many different legal battles.
-For example, if you’re working in collections, you need to perform a thorough asset investigation on an individual so you know what you can collect on.
-If you’re thinking about going into business with someone or you’re handling contract disputes, you may want to perform an asset search to learn about whether a person has any judgments or liens on their current assets for business due diligence.
+For example, if you’re working in collections, you need to perform a thorough asset investigation on an individual so you know what you can collect from.
+If you’re thinking about going into business with someone or you’re handling contract disputes, performing an asset search will show you if a person has any judgments or liens on their current assets for business due diligence.
 Or, you may need to uncover assets for legal research.
-Regardless of why you need it, comprehensive asset investigation can be extremely important and incredibly useful.
-Here’s how a thorough asset check in a public and private records database can help you in various different situations.

 Asset search to expose someone’s hidden assets

 There are many different scenarios in which someone may want to hide their assets, particularly in legal proceedings.
-In family law, especially in a situation like a divorce where a couple may need to split assets 50/50, it’s not uncommon for the more well-off spouse to try and hide some of their assets or property so they don’t have to split them with the other spouse.
-You may also deal with difficult-to-find or hidden assets in estate planning and probate law.
-In these situations, you need to be able to expose an individual’s assets and bring them to the table so you can deal with them legally, and asset search companies can help you do this.
+In family law, especially in a situation like a divorce where a couple may need to split assets 50/50, it’s not uncommon for the wealthier spouse to try and hide some of their assets or property so they don’t have to split them with the other spouse.

 Get started with Tracers